jackos/rustnote-site/src/smartPointers/traits.md

     }
 }
 ```
-Trying to call this directly would result in an error to avoid `double free`.
-Instead if you need to call it early use `drop()` which is automatica
+Trying to call this directly would result in an `double free` error.
+Instead if you need to call it early use `drop()`, which is automatically in scope from `std::mem:drop`